 Copy/paste the LUT file into the main folder containing the script.

-When you run this script, you can specify microns, degrees, or arcminutes
+When you run this script, you can specify microns, degrees, or arcminutes.

-The purpose of this script is to output density topography of an ROI, min and max density and their coordinates
+The purpose of this script is to output density topography of an ROI, min and max density and their coordinates.

-Results will populate in a folder within the Input folder.
+Outputs will populate in a folder within the Input folder.

 For this script, the results are: